renaesop/babel-plugin-fn-counter/README.md

 ```

 ## Usage
-To use the plugin in your Babel configuration file, add it to the plugins array:
+To use the plugin in your Babel configuration file (usually named "babel.config.json" or ".babelrc" and located at the root of your project), add it to the plugins array:

 ```js
 {